gwizdek/OuterWorlds-UEVR-Plugin/README.md

 6) Open `Game Settings -> UI -> HUD section`, and set `Aiming Reticle` option to `OFF` - you won't need the reticle anymore

 ## DLSS Installation
-DLSS Installation is optional, but highly recomended.
+DLSS Installation is optional, but highly recommended.
 The DLSS 4 upscaler that uses Transformer Model really shines in this game.
 Unfortunatelly TOW doesn't support DLSS out of the box, but there is a way to add it - through a FSR -> DLSS bridge.

 *Note: There are many different ways to setup DLSS4.
 Feel free to do it your way.*